Best Price Promise

 Inverness to Edinburgh (Waverley) train travel guide

-Taking the train from Inverness to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Inverness, you can arrive at Edinburgh (Waverley) in just 3h 20m, making it a quick and convenient option for travelling between these two places.
+The train journey from Inverness to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Inverness, you can get to Edinburgh (Waverley) in just 3h 20m, making it an ideal and convenient choice for travelling between them.

 Planning and booking